-- the reimposition of sanctions on major sectors of Iran's civilian economy.
+- The Iran Ballistic Missile Sanctions Act of 2016 (S. 2725) would require that specified sectors of Iran's economy (automotive, chemical, computer science, construction, electronic, energy metallurgy, mining, petrochemical, research, and telecommunications) be subject to U.S. sanctions, if those sectors are determined to provide support for Iran's ballistic missile program.
+The provision would appear to violate the JCPOA because the provision could lead to the reimposition of sanctions on major sectors of Iran's civilian economy.
 In the 115th Congress, S. 15 and key sections of S. 227 and H.R.
-808 (Iran Nonnuclear Sanctions Act of 2017) mirror S. 2725. - Iran Terrorism and Human Rights Sanctions Act of 2016 (S. 2726).
-The 114th Congress bill would add sanctions on Iran for its human rights abuses and its furnishing of weapons to Assad and other regional actors.
-Elements of the bill are included in S. 227 and H.R.
-808 (Iran Nonnuclear Sanctions Act of 2017) in the 115th Congress. - H.R.
-4992.
-The 114th Congress bill, which passed the House on July 14, 2016, by a vote of 246-181, would require foreign banks and dollar clearinghouses to receive a U.S. license for any dollar transactions involving Iran.
-The provision would appear to represent a new restriction on foreign transactions with Iran, and the Obama Administration opposed the bill as a violation of the JCPOA. - Senate Foreign Relations Committee Bill (S. 3267).
-This bill, introduced in July 2016, Senate Foreign Relations Committee Chairman Robert Corker and Senator Robert Menendez, would limit the President's ability to amend existing regulations to authorize offshore clearing of dollar transactions with Iran, and increase penalties on foreign entities that assist Iran's ballistic missile program.
+808 (Iran Nonnuclear Sanctions Act of 2017) mirror S. 2725. - Iran Terrorism and Human Rights Sanctions Act of 2016 (S. 2726) would add sanctions on Iran for its human rights abuses and its furnishing of weapons to Assad and other regional actors. - H.R.
+4992, which passed the House on July 14, 2016, by a vote of 246-181, would require foreign banks and dollar clearinghouses to receive a U.S. license for any dollar transactions involving Iran.
+The provision would appear to represent a new restriction on foreign transactions with Iran, and the Obama Administration opposed it as a violation of the JCPOA. - The Countering Iranian Threats Act of 2016 (S. 3267), introduced in July 2016 by Senate Foreign Relations Committee Chairman Robert Corker and Senator Robert Menendez, would limit the President's ability to amend existing regulations to authorize offshore clearing of dollar transactions with Iran, and increase penalties on foreign entities that assist Iran's ballistic missile program.
 There is debate over whether limiting the Administration's authority to license foreign clearinghouses to perform dollar transactions with Iran, an action not specifically promised by the JCPOA, would violate the agreement.
 Iran argues that a U.S. refusal to license such transactions violates the JCPOA's stipulation that remaining sanctions not prevent Iran from obtaining full sanctions relief. - H.R.
-5631.
-The bill (Iran Accountability Act), which passed the House on July 14, 2016, by a vote of 246-179, would remove some waiver authority for certain provisions of several Iran sanctions laws and would require sanctions on sectors of Iran's civilian economy determined to have supported Iran's ballistic missile program.
-The latter provision could contradict the JCPOA requirement that sanctions on Iran's civilian economic sectors not be reimposed. - H.R.
-5119.
-The 114th Congress bill, which passed the House by a vote of 249-176, prohibits the U.S. government from buying additional heavy water from Iran.
-The bill appeared intended to block additional U.S. purchases similar to one in April 2016 in which the United States bought 32 metric tons from Iran at a cost of about \$8.6 million.
-The purchase helped Iran regain compliance with heavy water stockpile requirements of the JCPOA. - Several bills and amendments in the 114th Congress sought to block or impede the sale of the Boeing aircraft to Iran by preventing the licensing, financing, or Ex-Im Bank loan guarantees for the sale.
+5631, the Iran Accountability Act, which passed the House on July 14, 2016, by a vote of 246-179, would remove some waiver authority for certain provisions of several Iran sanctions laws and would require sanctions on sectors of Iran's civilian economy determined to have supported Iran's ballistic missile program.
+The latter provision appeared to contradict the JCPOA requirement that sanctions on Iran's civilian economic sectors not be reimposed. - H.R.
+5119, which passed the House by a vote of 249-176, prohibits the U.S. government from buying additional heavy water from Iran and appeared intended to block additional U.S. purchases similar to one in April 2016 in which the United States bought 32 metric tons from Iran at a cost of about \$8.6 million.
+The purchase helped Iran regain compliance with JCPOA stockpile requirements. - Several bills and amendments in the 114th Congress sought to block or impede the sale of the Boeing aircraft to Iran by preventing the licensing, financing, or Ex-Im Bank loan guarantees for the sale.
 These bills included H.R.
 5715, H.R.
 5711, and several amendments that were passed to the FY2017 Financial Services and General Government Appropriations Act (H.R.
 5485).
 That act passed the House on July 7, 2016, by a vote of 239-185.
 H.R.
 5711 was passed by the House on November 17, 2016, by a vote of 243-174.
 The Obama Administration opposed it as a JCPOA violation.
 In the 115th Congress, H.R.
-566 requires an Administration report on Iran's use of commercial aircraft to transport military equipment and illicit goods. - The Preventing Iranian Destabilization of Iraq Act of 2015 (H.R.
-5727).
-The bill would have required U.S. sanctions against persons determined to have
+566 requires an Administration report on Iran's use of commercial aircraft to transport military equipment and illicit goods.